mologie/blog/_posts/2017-12-26-liberios-cmdline-utils.md

 ---
 layout: post
-title:  "LiberIOS CLI Tools Bundle for iOS 11"
+title:  "LiberiOS!
+CLI Tools Bundle for iOS 11"
 date:   2017-12-26 19:15:00 +0100
 categories: apple
 ---

 Habemus Jailbreak, and it's glorious.
-LiberIOS[^1] jailbreaks iOS 11.0-11.1.2 and worked flawlessly on my testing iPad4,2[^2] after meddling with the offsets table embedded into the jailbreak executable.
+LiberiOS[^1] jailbreaks iOS 11.0-11.1.2 and worked flawlessly on my testing iPad4,2[^2] after meddling with the offsets table embedded into the jailbreak executable.
 Official support for the iPad4,2 is probably added by now.

-Best of all, LiberIOS doesn't completely mangle iOS' Sandbox, meaning that iOS apps won't be able to do evil and potentially bork one's system.
+Best of all, LiberiOS doesn't completely mangle iOS' Sandbox, meaning that iOS apps won't be able to do evil and potentially bork one's system.
 After all, `rm -rf /` could be one lazy iOS developer's reset-the-app button.
 On a jailbroken phone without sandbox, such app behaviour is obviously fatal.

-In light of the LiberIOS release, I dug out my repository of ported iOS utilities.
+In light of the LiberiOS release, I dug out my repository of ported iOS utilities.
 Htop, originally compiled for iOS 10, works well after resigning it with `jtool`:

 ![htop running on iOS 11]({{ "/assets/2017/2017-12-26-ios-htop.png" | absolute_url }})